ForzaElixir/rollbax/pages/Using Rollbax in Plug-based applications.md

 end
 ```

 Since Rollbar supports the concept of "request" and "server" in the [Item POST API](https://rollbar.com/docs/api/items_post/), a lot of data that Rollbar will be able to understand can be attached to a reported exceptions.
-To add data about the host, the request, and more to the exception reported in the snippet above, you could do something like this:
+To add data about the host, the request, and more to the exception reported in the snippet below, you could do something like this:

 ```elixir
 defp handle_errors(conn, %{kind: kind, reason: reason, stack: stacktrace}) do